RatInABox-Lab/RatInABox/readme.md

 ![](./readme_figs/whole_simulation.gif)

-RatInABox is a toolkit for simulating spatial navigation and/or hippocampal-entorhinal cell types.
-RatInABox represents a clean departure from pre-discretised "gridworld".
+RatInABox is a toolkit for simulating motion and/or hippocampal-entorhinal cell types.
+RatInABox represents a clean departure from pre-discretised "gridworld" models.
 Position and neuronal firing rates are calculated online with float precision.
 With it you can:

-* Generate pseudo-realistic trajectories for rats exploring 1 and 2D environments
+* Generate pseudo-realistic trajectories for rats exploring complex 1- and 2-dimensional environments
 * Simulate spatially selective cells found in the Hippocampal-Entorhinal system (place cells, grid cells, boundary vector cells and velocity cells).

 `RatInABox` contains three classes: